Convert an issue to a project

 • If a multi-object custom form attached to the issue is configured for use with both issues and projects, all information saved in the form is retained when you make the conversion if the fields exist both on the issue as well as the project’s custom forms.

 • If a multi-object custom form with a calculated field is attached to the issue as well as to the project, the issue and the project must be compatible with all fields referenced in the form’s calculated custom fields.
 If there is an incompatibility, a message alerts you to make adjustments.
-For more information, see the “Calculated custom fields in multi-object custom forms” section in the Add calculated data to a custom form with the legacy form builder.
+For more information, see the “Calculated custom fields in multi-object custom forms” section in the Add calculated fields to a form.

 5. Click Convert to project.